tsclay/RAPP/README.md

 <br>

 Lines 8-19 handle our environment switch.
 When you're ready to deploy the app, just change the value of `ENV` to be `'prod'`.
-Again, the reason for this is that the Apache server will host both the React app that the client receives and the API/database combo for our full CRUD operations.
+If you're wondering why not use a `.env` file for this, refer to this [Stack Overflow answer](https://stackoverflow.com/questions/42182577/is-it-possible-to-use-dotenv-in-a-react-project) for why we can't use `dotenv` with React.
+While this may not be the most elegant solution, it works, and it's simple.

 ### PHP this or that